WordPress/test-handbook/contributor-day.md

 3. [Optional] For users who intend to work with the [Gutenberg plugin](https://github.com/wordpress/gutenberg) or test PRs (pull requests), having a GitHub account is very helpful.
 You can [sign up for GitHub here](https://github.com/signup).

 ### Local Test Environment
-**Local environment testing is suggested for past contributors, or users with prior development experience.**
+**Local environment testing is suggested for past contributors or users with prior development experience.**

 Perhaps the biggest challenge faced by new contributors is preparing a test environment.
 If you would like to test patches and PRs directly during Contributor Day, it is **highly recommended** that you set things up at home *before* the event.

 <div class="callout callout-tip">
 Tip: Wifi at the venue during a busy Contributor Day can be slow and unreliable, and configuring your laptop can take a lot (if not all) of your time.
-Don't wait to fork the <a href="https://github.com/WordPress/wordpress-develop">wordpress-develop repository</a> or <a href="https://docs.docker.com/get-docker/">download Docker</a> at the event, as this drain on bandwidth also impacts other contributors.
+Don't wait to fork the <a href="https://github.com/WordPress/wordpress-develop">wordpress-develop repository</a> or <a href="https://docs.docker.com/get-docker/">Download Docker</a> at the event, as this drain on bandwidth also impacts other contributors.
 </div>

 Differences between operating systems and personal workflows make environment configuration beyond the scope of this article, but here are some links to get started on a local test/dev environment: